Skip to content

 Following the mass shooting at a school in Parkland, Florida, in February 2018, lawmakers across the country have sought to close this gap.

 Since then, 16 states and Washington, DC, have passed Extreme Risk laws, bringing the total number of states with these laws to 21.
-As of mid-2023, just over half the United States population lives in a state with an Extreme Risk law.
+As of 2024, just over half the United States population lives in a state with an Extreme Risk law.
 Despite their relative newness, people in these states are utilizing these life-saving laws, a thorough Everytown analysis of Extreme Risk petitions found.3Everytown chose to focus on the number of petitions filed at both the state- and county-level rather than the number of orders granted by a judge to better understand where and how often individuals are seeking orders.

 Which states have Extreme Risk laws?